fit-authors/fit-authors.github.io/_profiles/rebecca-jumper-matheson.md

 ***What was your biggest challenge?
 What was most rewarding?***
 The biggest challenge is definitely image rights.
 The most rewarding thing for me is having the print book in hand!

-The most rewarding part was to make sure that the book doesn't have "an accent", to create a language that flows naturally without sounding exotic.

 ***Have you published any other books or have any upcoming publications?***
 Yes, I am also the author of *The Sunbonnet: An American Icon in Texas* (2009), and *Young Originals: Emily Wilkens and the Teen Sophisticate* (2015).